Frequently Asked Questions

 FSR counts Gross Floor Area (GFA) – generally all enclosed spaces measured from external walls.
 Garages, balconies, and some other areas may be excluded depending on definitions.

-Why it matters for development:
+Why they matter for development:

 - Easements – You generally can't build over drainage or service easements